openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## JSON Web Token Claims registration

-This specification requests registration of the following value in the IANA "JSON Web Token Claims Registry" established by [@!RFC7519].
+This document requests registration of the following value in the IANA "JSON Web Token Claims Registry" established by [@!RFC7519].

 ### Registry contents